bistromathica/twitchchatscraper/README.md

 ## About TwitchChatScraper
 Monitors multiple streamers on Twitch and saves their chats to an sqlite database file through my other project, streamerdb.
-Options to dump the collected data in different formats such as a .txt files.
+Options to dump the collected data in different formats such as .txt files.

 ## Installation
 I don't have a Makefile or any kind of install script because I'm lazy but